rileyhickman/atlas/README.md

 `atlas` is intended serve as the brain or experiment planner for self-driving laboratories.

-`atlas` is developed at the University of Toronto, the Vector Institute for Artificial Intelligence, and Soteria Therapeutics, Inc.
+`atlas` is proudly developed in :ca: at the University of Toronto, the Vector Institute for Artificial Intelligence, and Soteria Therapeutics, Inc.

 ![alt text](https://github.com/rileyhickman/atlas/blob/main/static/atlas_logo.png)